dfunckt/django-rules/README.rst

 and for this to happen the modules containing your rule definitions must be imported.

-For more complex projects with several predicates and rules, it may not be practical to define all your predicates and rules inside one module.
+For complex projects with several predicates and rules, it may not be practical to define all your predicates and rules inside one module.
 It might be best to split them among any sub-components of your project.
 In a Django context, these sub-components could be the apps for your project.

-On the other hand, because importing predicates from all over the place in order to define rules can lead to circular imports and broken hearts, it's best to split predicates and rules in different modules.
+On the other hand, because importing predicates from all over the place in order to define rules can lead to circular imports and broken hearts, it's best to further split predicates and rules in different modules.

 If using Django 1.7 and later, ``rules`` may optionally be configured to autodiscover ``rules.py`` modules in your apps and import them at startup.
 To have ``rules`` do so, just edit your ``INSTALLED_APPS`` setting::

     INSTALLED_APPS = (
+        # ...
         'rules.apps.AutodiscoverRulesConfig',
-        # ...
     )